The Secrets to Cooking a Perfect Leg of Lamb

 One consideration for leg of lamb is bone-in versus boneless.
 “The positive of bone-in is that you can actually find it now,” Wortman says.
 “You don’t always see it, apart from holidays.
 And it’s a showstopper.
 It actually cooks faster than boneless because the bone works to heat the roast up more quickly.”

-Leg of lamb recipes
+Leg of lamb temperature

 For garlicky goodness, this simple 6-ingredient roast takes advantage of elemental ingredients such as black pepper, kosher salt, fresh rosemary, and 8 garlic cloves to gently complement and highlight the flavor of a boneless leg of lamb.
 The basic outline of this straightforward recipe: Place the lamb in a roasting pan, cook for about 2 hours 30 minutes (but check your meat thermometer!), remove from the oven, let rest, and serve.

 Similar in concept to the Rosemary and Garlic Leg of Lamb Roast, with plenty of fresh herbs and garlic, this recipe shows you how a couple of small changes in technique can create a different result.
 Instead of coating the lamb in chopped garlic and herbs, you’ll roast it with garlic heads and rosemary sprigs next to the meat.
-At serving time you’ll deglaze the pan with Madeira wine, squeeze in the soft garlic cloves, and voila, you’ll have a beautiful pan sauce.
+At serving time you’ll deglaze the pan drippings with Madeira wine, squeeze in the soft garlic cloves, and voila, you’ll have a beautiful pan sauce.

 Recipes for lamb racks, chops, and steaks